Check out some more details on the proposed Campbell County Memorial Hospital

 from 276 sq. ft. to 327 sq. ft. to accommodate visitors and family members.

-of 39 new patient rooms in Medical Surgical, ICU and Maternal Child.
-Each
+A total of 33 new patient rooms in Medical Surgical, ICU and Maternal

-room will contain dedicated seating and sleeping space for families and
+Child.
+Each room will contain dedicated seating and sleeping space for

 Each room will be visible from a bedside nursing station located right